 If you’re planning to enjoy a glass or two of wine on the big night, make it organic.
 Organic winemakers grow grapes without using artificial pesticides and herbicides.
 This supports other plants and insects who call the vineyard home and helps protect water supplies from being contaminated by chemicals.

 Visit Vintage Roots for organic red, white and sparkling wines along with a good selection of vegan options.
-And if you’re a Good Energy customer, we’ll give you a £50 Vintage Roots voucherfor every person that switches to us because of you.
-Sign up to start referring friends here.

 4. Make a day of date night